insanitywholesale/home-infra/README.md

 # infra

-infrastructure-related things I'm testing/working on including automating my homelab
+repository for my home infra using infrastructure as code

 ## things in here
-there are a few top-level directories here.
+explanation of main directories

 - the active ones:
 	* `kube` includes kubernetes yaml manifests as well as Helm values.yaml configs
-	* `terraform/proxmox` includes terraform configuration as well as ansible playbooks for k3s
+	* `terraform` includes terraform configuration to create virtual machines from templates
+	* `ansible` includes ansible automation being built for configuring the virtual machines created with terraform

 - the archive ones:
 	* `unused/vagrant` has some basic examples for how to write a Vagrantfile
 	* `unused/raw-libvirt` is the older version of the terraform+proxmox setup but with libvirt instead of proxmox for virtualization
 	* `unused/kube` mirrors the layout of `kube` but has unused things stored as examples
 	* `unused/reverse-proxy-config/traefik` old unified single traefik VM instance
+	* `unused/terrafor` includes the `proxmox-single` subdirectory that includes ansible and terraform for a non-cluster proxmox setup

-# Services
+# services
-Services I run and want to run.
+services I run and want to run

-Only the ones will the IPs fully written out are up and running right now.
+the ones with the IPs fully written out are up and running right now

 ## Fundamentals
-NTP, DNS, PXE, FTP and package cache.
+NTP, DNS, PXE, FTP and APT cache.

 ### NTP
 .1

 ### Pi-hole
-10.0.50.2
+.2

 ### LANcache
 .3